WbSun723/tbmalt/docs/source/developer_guide.rst

 strive for 100% coverage.
 It should also be noted that commenting and docstring rules are significantly relaxed within test files, i.e. rigorous documentation is not enforced.

+For a working example of a full module-level unit test see ``tbmalt/tests/unittests/test_maths.py``.